-speed to the local characteristic wave speeds.
-We can observe this dependence within Equation 6 in the term \mathcal{F} .
+(iii) Near-fault amplification associated with rupture tip propagation speed.
+The stress concentration factor and the resulting stress field for a dynamically propagating slip pulse depend on the ratio of the rupture speed to the local characteristic wave speeds.
+We can observe this dependence within eq.
+(6) in the term \mathcal{F} .
 Since the rupture is propagating at the same V_H within the sediment and bedrock but the local wave speed is lower in the sediment, that ratio thus increases.
-This increase explains the emergence of the Mach cone seen in Figure 2.
-Furthermore, this increase in the rupture speed ratio changes the stress field generated near the rupture tip, potentially amplifying, or dampening the ground motion.
+This increase explains the emergence of the Mach cone seen in Fig. 2.
+Furthermore, this increase in the rupture speed ratio changes the stress field generated near the rupture tip, potentially amplifying or dampening the ground motion.